 Imposter syndrome refers to the internal experience of believing you are not as competent as others perceive you to be.

-It’s a term that resonates with many, yet it often goes unspoken.
+Feeling like a fraud resonates with many, yet it often goes unspoken.

-Common signs include persistent self-doubt, attributing success to luck rather than ability, and fear of being exposed as a fraud.
+Common signs of Imposter Syndrome include persistent self-doubt, attributing success to luck rather than ability, and fear of being exposed as a fraud.

 You might be a high achiever, but deep down, you feel like a fraud.